Edgar-Donk/edgar-donk.github.io/README.md

 We can modify /examples/01two_buttons.py to incorporate the colour changes, we should see something like /examples/02two_coloured_buttons.py.
 Did you notice that the background colour on the second ttk button changed as the mouse moved over it and when the button was pressed.
-The widget inherits all expressly styled properties not overwritten by our style changes, in our case shades of grey.
+The widget inherits all expressly styled properties not overwritten by our style changes, in our case shades of grey from the parent theme.

 That was easy wasn't it, feel like a challenge?
 Let's try modifying a horizontal scrollbar, use the layout and element_options to find all likely element candidates for the classic theme.
-We need to use place and set (instead of pack or grid) or else the scrollbar remains squashed and you can't see your results.
+We need to use place and set (instead of pack or grid) when displaying the widget or else the scrollbar remains squashed and you can't see your results.
 If we make the scrollbar green with a blue border the result should look like 02scrollbar.py.
-When querying the element_options you should see that both the arrows and thumb have a background as well as borderwidth so the appearance is matched.
+When querying the element_options you should see that both the arrows and thumb have background and borderwidth elements so the appearance is matched.
 I have created a second scrollbar where the borderwidth is not changed, look at the arrows.
 In reality there was not a great deal of difference to the button example, just that we had to remember to add the orientation to the configuration name.
 If you try one of the other themes alt, clam or default we have the additional option of arrowcolor, try out this element with pink say.
-Classic has no arrowcolor but if you leave it in then there is no reaction, not even a warning.
+Classic has no arrowcolor but if you forget to take this element, then there is no reaction, not even a warning.

 The last type of widget are those with auxiliary parts.
 Taking LabelFrame as an example, we would normally wish to modify the label part rather than the Frame.
 We can fill the frame with a tkinter coloured frame to show off the widget.
-The second labelframe by contrast has a coloured frame.
-It is important to emphasise that configure calls either TLabelframe or TLabelframe.Label, depending whether we wish to alter the label or the frame, but in both cases the style property only refers to TLabelframe with no suffix.
+A second labelframe, by contrast, has a coloured frame.
+It is important to emphasise that Style.configure calls either TLabelframe or TLabelframe.Label, depending whether we wish to alter the label or the frame, but in both cases the style property only refers to TLabelframe with no suffix.
 This is illustrated in /examples/02labelframe.py.
 The next example 02treeview.py shows how to select a theme then apply some colour changes to the widget treeview, this has two sets of colours so we can confirm which works best by first testing, then try uncommenting 'Heading' so that the treeview style reads 'Custom.Treeview.Heading '.
 The first part of the script displays the widget layout in a form that is easy to read - there probably is an better way to do this!
-To view the colour changes we use 2 widgets, the first is not customised.
+To view the colour changes we use 2 treeview widgets, the first has not been customised.

-Generally try to keep it simple, try looking for a candidate that looks as though it might work, test it and see.
-Load a common theme such as clam, remember that if working in a windows or mac environment it will not work as straightforwardly if not changed.
+Generally try to keep it simple, try looking for an element that looks as though it should work, test it and see.
+Load a common theme such as clam, remember that if working in a windows or mac environment it will not work as straightforwardly if the theme not is not changed.
 Look at 02Entry.py, if we use the clam theme it should create an entry with a blue background, however if the clam theme is not used and you are running with windows or mac OS, then the entry widget has to change by adding an element_create and adding the newly created element to layout.
-Either check out Changing Widget Colors or use queries in layout and element_options, so we see that Entry.field has ('bordercolor', 'lightcolor', 'darkcolor', 'fieldbackground') whereas Entry.textarea has ('font', 'width').
+To find the correct element option, either check out "Changing Widget Colors" or use query layout and element_options, then we see that Entry.field has ('bordercolor', 'lightcolor', 'darkcolor', 'fieldbackground') whereas Entry.textarea has ('font', 'width').
+If you had used the elemnt name background the widget would not have reacted.

-We are now in a position to change the colour and size of any widget, but whenever the state changes our widget will revert to a style inherited from the theme being used, so the interaction of states and style will be our next topic.
+We are now in a position to change the element colour and size of any widget, but whenever the state changes our widget will revert to a style inherited from the parent theme, so the interaction of states and style will be our next topic.

 ## 03 Linking Style with State

-Every widget exists with a dynamic state that for some widgets can be directly changed by the user's actions, such as moving the mouse over the widget, or by selecting or pressing the widget.
-To assist the user the widget changes in colour, relief and/or size.
+Every widget exists with a state that for some widgets can be directly changed by the user's actions, such as moving the mouse over the widget, or by selecting or pressing the widget.
+To assist the user whenever the state changes the widget changes in colour, relief and/or size.
 This positive feedback assists in enhancing the user's experience.
-Other states are changed through the program.
+Other states which are not being changed dynamically are changed through the program.
 States are a fundamental part of styles and themes.
 Check out the table /tables/03states.md if you need to refresh your memory.
-All stated have an opposite situation whereby the name is prefixed by an exclamation mark, so the opposite of disabled is !disabled and not one of the other states such as active.
+All states have an opposite situation whereby the name is prefixed by an exclamation mark, so the opposite of disabled is !disabled and not one of the other states, such as active.

 Some widgets, such as Frame would hardly ever need a state other than the normal state, others such as Button only really are useful if they have different states.
-When programming with states be aware that a widget with no named state is in the "normal" state even though it is not directly referenced, it is implicitly the state we have used when making simple changes.
+When programming with states be aware that a widget with no named state is in the "normal" state even though normal is not directly referenced, it is implicitly the state we have used when making simple changes to the widget with Style.configure.
+When we survey states some are never used, or as the captain of the Pinafore might say - hardly ever.

 We can determine what states are currently being used in a theme.
 Just as in the simple style change we need to know the class name and the element we are interested in.
 So if we wished to find the situation for the relief elemnt on a button we use